kerosiinikone/go-game-server/README.md

 A mystery turn-based game

-- A state for winning condition -> shift back to the next one?
+- If both players leave, set a timeout to destroy the room in the RoomHandler